Skip to navigation Skip to content

 Negotiating Job Plans for refugee appointments at 12 weeks, and conducting circumstance reviews at 12 months 005-18101149

-Newly arrived refugees who are in receipt of an income support payment with mutual obligation requirements (for example, JobSeeker Payment (JSP), Youth Allowance (job seeker), Parenting Payment Single (PPS) (with mutual obligation requirements)) receive the 'Refugee in first 13 Weeks' (REF) mutual obligation requirement exemption for the first 13 weeks from their arrival in Australia.
-The exemption is an automatic exemption recorded on the Activity and Exemptions Summary (AEX) screen for eligible refugees.
+Newly arrived permanent refugees who are receiving JobSeeker Payment (JSP), Youth Allowance (job seeker) or Parenting Payment Single (PPS) (with mutual obligation requirements)) receive the 'Refugee in first 13 Weeks' (REF) mutual obligation requirement exemption for the first 13 weeks from their arrival in Australia.
+The exemption is an automatic exemption recorded on the Activity and Exemptions Summary (AEX) screen for eligible refugee customers.

 The exemption period is manually adjusted to 11 weeks and 6 days at the new claim.
-See Refugee entrant service offer for more information on changing the exemption date.
+See Refugee Service Offer for more information on changing the exemption date.

-During the exemption period, the newly arrived refugees are not required to look for work, but must attend the following scheduled appointments:
+During the exemption period, the refugee customers are not required to look for work, but must attend the following scheduled appointments:

 • Multicultural Service Officer (MSO) seminar, and